xrootd/xrootd-test-framework/docs/source/testsuites.rst

   ts.machines = ['frm1', 'frm2', 'ds1', 'ds2', 'client1']

 There haven't been any use cases where this has been needed yet, but the functionality exists if one comes along.
-This line os not mandatory.
+This line is not mandatory.

 Scheduling test suites
 ^^^^^^^^^^^^^^^^^^^^^^